Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Introduction

 \subsection{Contribution and Outline}

 In this paper, we present that encrypted linear dynamic controllers can be implemented with any sort of encryption scheme that allows a fixed number of addition and multiplication over encrypted messages, while re-encrypting only the controller output.
-Indeed, this applies to most homomorphic encryption schemes including somewhat, leveled fully, and fully homomorphic encryption.
+Indeed, this applies to most HE schemes including somewhat, leveled fully, and fully HE.

 To this end, we first show that given a linear controller, its output can be expressed as a linear combination of a fixed number of previous inputs and outputs, motivated by \cite{KimIFAC}.
 Then, by re-encrypting the controller output (instead of the whole state), the operation of the controller becomes non-recursive in the sense that homomorphic operations are executed only on newly encrypted data, hence it can operate for an infinite time horizon.
 The controller encrypted accordingly only involves quantization errors, which are generated by converting signals and control parameters into integer messages so that they can be homomorphically encrypted.
 We also provide a guidance for parameter design ensuring that the error between the encrypted and the given controller output to be arbitrarily small.